laforge49/asynchronous-entities/README.md

 keys of the entities persistent map are encoded kewords derived from the names of the entities.
-The persistent map of an entity also has a map entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the child set in the parent which connects the parent to the child.
+The persistent map of an entity also has a map entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the ordered set in the parent which connects the parent to the child.

 ## Contexts

 A context is an entity with an entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.
+A persistent map rather than an ordered set is used here for scaling considerations.

 The persistent map of an entity has an entry with a key of :CONTEXTS and a value which is a vector of the key of the contexts for which that entity is a member.